-With state-of-the-art studios and labs, including those for printmaking, fabrication and digital production, the Department of Architecture and Design is a creative teaching and learning environment that encourages critical thinking, experimentation and innovation.
-The regular programming of events, lectures, conferences, workshops, competitions, seminars and conferences keeps the department an active and lively place, connected to the design professional and academic worlds both regionally and globally.
-The department is nestled in AUB’s historical campus, a green sanctuary overlooking the Mediterranean and comprising five libraries, athletic fields, an indoor pool, a private beach, as well as archaeological, natural history and art museums.
+With state-of-the-art studios and labs, including those for printmaking, fabrication and digital production, the School of Architecture and Design is a creative teaching and learning environment that encourages critical thinking, experimentation and innovation.
+The regular programming of events, lectures, conferences, workshops, competitions, seminars and conferences keeps the school an active and lively place, connected to the design professional and academic worlds both regionally and globally.
+The school is nestled in AUB’s historical campus, a green sanctuary overlooking the Mediterranean and comprising five libraries, athletic fields, an indoor pool, a private beach, as well as archaeological, natural history and art museums.

 The Graphic Design